 The Revenue Code of Thailand provides for Corporate Income Tax (CIT) to be imposed on both Thai and Foreign companies and Juslaws & Consult corporate tax department can advise your company how to comply.

-Companies established under Thai law are subject to CIT on their net profits from worldwide sources.
+Companies established under Thai law are subject to Corporate Income Tax on their net profits from worldwide sources.
 The net profits of Thai-sourced income of foreign companies are also subject to CIT.

-The CIT rate is typically 30 percent, although reduced tax rates and exemptions do apply depending on various factors.
+The Corporate Income Tax rate is typically 30 percent, although reduced tax rates and exemptions do apply depending on various factors.
 These factors include the type of business, the amount of registered capital, tax holiday availability, whether the company is listed on the Stock Exchange of Thailand and if it is a regional operating headquarters.

 Thai law requires two corporate tax returns to be filed each year.
 A company faces penalties for filing a late return, failing to file a tax return or filing a return that contains false or inadequate information.